mapk/monostack/README.md

-# Mono theme
+# Monostack theme

-Mono is a Gutenberg-ready WordPress theme that brings the beauty of code editors to the frontend.
-It works great with Gutenberg blocks!
+Monostack is a Gutenberg-ready WordPress theme that brings the beauty of code editors to the frontend.
+With a strong focus on typography and color, Monostack highlights specific grammar much like syntax highlighting does in code editors.
+Monostack is named after the "monospace" font stacks used throughout the theme.

 ### Foundation

-The Mono theme is built on the [Gutenberg starter theme](https://github.com/WordPress/gutenberg-starter-theme).
+The Monostack theme is built on the [Gutenberg starter theme](https://github.com/WordPress/gutenberg-starter-theme).

 ### Font Stack